ravenOSS/douglas_richards_site/content/posts/Override Eslint missing prop types.md

 cardtextcolor: 'white'
 ---

-Adding "react/prop-types": "ignore" to the .eslintrc.js file will ignore the missing prop types error.
+Adding "react/prop-types": "ignore" to the .eslintrc.js file will override the missing prop types error.

 ```
 {